Arithmetic exponent pairs for algebraic trace functions and applications

 \begin{remark} We do not intend to seek the strongest estimate for $\Sigma(\lambda,c)$.
 Our interest here is to present a square-root cancellation up to some harmless factors.
-As shown in Lemma \ref{lm:squarefull}, we see that $\Xi(c)^{1/2}$ is bounded on average, which is acceptable particularly in our applications to the quadratic Brun-Titchmarsh theorem. \end{remark}
+It is not difficult to check that $\Xi(c)$ is bounded by $\log c$ on average, which is acceptable particularly in our applications to the quadratic Brun--Titchmarsh theorem. \end{remark}